 Today, when distance divides us, mobile payment services are the best option to get money to your student quickly, safely, and easily.
 The number of people using mobile payments is continuously rising in the U.S. According to an article on Marketplace, even after the pandemic, market analysts are predicting that usage of digital payments will keep growing.
 The author references that the volume of mobile payments handled by the market’s top competitors will increase by about 37% this .

-With Zelle®, you can send money between bank accounts within minutes1, with no transfer fees1.
-To make it easy, Zelle® is available within the mobile banking apps of more than , or in our standalone Zelle® App.
+With Zelle®, you can send money between bank accounts within minutes1, with no fees1.
+To make it easy, Zelle® is available to an estimated 97% of Americans2, either within their mobile banking app or in the standalone Zelle® App.

 So, if your kid is leaving the nest, but still needs some financial support, here’s how you get started with Zelle®:

 You can find Zelle® in the mobile apps of our partners.
 If you already have Zelle® in your mobile banking app, you won’t even need to download anything to start sending money.

 With Zelle®, you can send money to almost anyone, regardless of where they bank1.
 To send money, look up your student by either their preferred email address or U.S. mobile number.
 Then, select them as the recipient.
 If they aren’t already enrolled with Zelle®, use their email and they will receive instructions on how to get started.

 Step 3- Send Them Money:

 Enter the amount you want to send.
 They’ll get a notification explaining how to complete the payment simply and quickly.
 We recommend asking your student to enroll with Zelle® before sending your first payment.
 Once your student is enrolled, payments will go directly into their bank account in minutes1—no extra steps needed.